This post may contain affiliate links. Please read mydisclosure policy.

 - ¼ cup Water

-Sauté the mushrooms, on medium high, in a heavy bottomed skillet with coconut oil and a little salt.
+- Cook the Mushrooms: Sauté the mushrooms, on medium-high, in a heavy-bottomed skillet with coconut oil and a little salt.

-Add celery, carrots, the whites of the green onions, ginger and garlic.
+- Sauté the Veggies: Add the celery, carrots, the whites of the green onions, the ginger and the garlic.
 Sauté until fragrant.
 About 4 minutes.

 - Make the Sauce: Make a well in the center of the pan and add the sauce to the center of the pan.
 Bring liquid to a boil.
 Reduce the heat and then the sauce should thicken and be nice and glossy.